LearnersGuild/curriculum-app/modules/Saving-Progress-With-Git-And-GitHub/README.md

 ## Skills

-- Has ~/.gitconfig and ~/.gitignore
+- Can understand and configure your global git config `~/.gitconfig`
-- Has commonly ignored file patterns in a global .gitignore file
+- Can globally ignore commonly ignored file patterns in a global `.gitignore` file
-- Can clone a git repository
+- Can clone a Git repository
-- Can initialize a new git repo
+- Can initialize a new Git repository
-- Can create a repo on GitHub
+- Can create a repository on GitHub
+- Can use `git add`
+- Can use `git commit`
-- Can use `git add`, `git commit`, and `git push`
+- Can use `git push`

 ## Glossary of Terms